wellplayed/adcl/README.md

   - Support

 ####First Game of the Day
  - For the first game of a day, teams are considered late if they are not ready **5 minutes before** the schedule start time.
- - Example: If the first game of the day is at 4PM PDT, teams are considered late if they are not ready to play by 3:55PM PDT
+Example: If the first game of the day is at 4PM PDT, teams are considered late if they are not ready to play by 3:55PM PDT.

 ####Following Games
- - For the following games, teams will be considered late **10 minutes after** the Victory screen appears on stream.
+ - For the following games, teams will be considered late **10 minutes after** the Victory screen of the previous game appears on the stream.

 ####Penalties for Lateness
-#####Best of 1s
+**Best of 1s**
  - First strike (being late): loss of 1 ban
  - Second strike (10 mins late): loss of all bans
  - Third strike (15 mins late): forfeiture of game

-#####Best of 3s and 5s
+**Best of 3s and 5s**
 Strikes are reset after each game.
  - First strike (being late): loss of 1 ban
  - Second strike (10 mins late): forfeiture of game